raycharius/slack-block-builder/docs/components/easy-paginator.md

 # Easy Paginator

 ?> **Note:** This document is a reference for using the `Paginator` component in **Block Builder**.
-For information on the business logic for the blocks in the context of the Slack Block Kit framework, visit [the official doc site](https://api.slack.com/block-kit) from Slack.
+For information on Slack's Block Kit framework and how this carries over to the API, visit [the official doc site](https://api.slack.com/block-kit) from Slack.

 **Block Builder** provides a component for creating paginated content called the `Paginator`.
 It is one of a few UI components available in the library.